Skip to content

 • Mount/unmount — stages volumes to the staging path and bind-mounts to the target path

-• Device inventory — maintains MeshStorNodeDevice CRs with per-drive free space and volume counts
+• Device inventory — maintains MeshStorNodeDevice CRs with per-drive free space, volume counts, and a driver-alive heartbeat

 Sidecars: